Last updated: May 3, 2026

 | Widow or widower whose survivor benefit will likely be much larger than the personal retirement benefit | Starting the personal retirement benefit first and switching later to survivor benefits | Survivor benefits rise up to survivor full retirement age, so a later switch can preserve a larger permanent amount |

-| Divorced senior with a low personal benefit and a living ex | A divorced-spouse claim, especially if the ex is 62 or older and the divorce is at least 2 years old | You may not need to wait for the ex to file, and a divorced-spouse claim does not reduce what the worker or other family members can receive |
+| Divorced senior with a low personal benefit and a living ex | A divorced-spouse claim, especially if the ex is 62 or older and the divorce is at least 2 years old | You may not need to wait for the ex to file.
+A divorced-spouse claim does not reduce the worker’s payment or the payment to other family members. |

 | Widowed person thinking about remarriage before age 60 | A benefit review before the marriage date is set | The age-60 remarriage rule can decide whether survivor benefits stay available |

-| Teacher, police officer, firefighter, or other retiree with a pension from non-covered work | A fresh review of spouse or survivor eligibility | The Government Pension Offset and Windfall Elimination Provision were repealed for benefits payable from January 2024 forward |
+| Teacher, police officer, firefighter, or other retiree with a pension from non-covered work | A fresh review of spouse or survivor eligibility | GPO and WEP were repealed for many benefits payable after December 2023 |

 | Older senior born before January 2, 1954 and already at full retirement age | Whether a spouse-only restricted application is still available | Some older claimants may still be allowed to take only a spouse benefit while their own retirement benefit keeps growing |